stellaboschi/stellaboschi.github.io/README.md

 ### [Alberi Senza Radici | Rootless Trees](alberi-senza-radici.md) <small>[2003]</small>
 *"People who are neither sad nor happy, but only enormously empty."*
-An inquiry into the absence of milestones and the search for a rebirth.
+A short novel and stories.
+A diary of fragments and solitude seeking a balance point.

 ---